Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Change your diet

 For those who wish to regrow their locks with supplements, there are some interesting options to choose from.
-Supplements Viviscal and Biotin have both been known to work wonders on hair growth, and could also strengthen brittle nails as a bonus!
+Biotin has been known to work wonders on hair growth, and could also strengthen nails as a bonus!
 Hair growth programmes with supplements usually average at around £30, which if successful, is well worth it in the long run.